iwansyahp/jublia_email_auto_send/README.md

-# jublia_email_sending
+# JUBLIA AUTOMATIC EMAIL SENDING
-This Flask based RESTFul API integrates with Celery and RabbitMQ for sending email to a group of recipients, automatically at specific time.
-Project is a Flask based on a [cookiecuter](https://raw.githubusercontent.com/karec/cookiecutter-flask-restful/).
-I did some modifications like removing JWT authentication support to match required task assignment as requested by Jublia team.
+This Flask based RESTFul API implements with Celery and RabbitMQ for sending email to a group of email recipients, automatically at specific time.

 ## Introduction
 This cookie cutter is a very simple boilerplate for starting a REST api using Flask, flask-restful, marshmallow, and SQLAlchemy.
-By default, this project use SQLite as a database backend, to use other RDBMS you can change database configuration found `.flaskenv`.
+By default, this project use SQLite as a database backend, to use other RDBMS you can change database configuration in `.flaskenv`.
-It comes with basic project structure and configuration, including blueprints, application factory and basics unit tests.
+It comes with basic Flask project structure and configuration, including blueprints, application factory and unit tests.
-Celery used for email sending task queues that made via RESTFul API, the task then will be forwarded to RabbitMQ for sending email at later time.
-Features that you will find in this project.
+Celery used for automatic and scheduled email sending task queues that made by users via RESTFul API, the task then will be forwarded to RabbitMQ for sending email at given time.
+Features of this project.

 * Simple flask application using application factory, blueprints
 * [Flask command line interface](http://flask.pocoo.org/docs/1.0/cli/) integration